Gamers need serious power and performance from their computer.

-- Dedicated graphics: Graphics that have their own memory and don’t run off your laptop’s main processor – NVIDIA GTX and AMD R9 are the main options.
+- Dedicated graphics: You'll need graphics that have their own memory and don’t run off your laptop’s main processor – NVIDIA GTX and AMD Radeon RX are the main options.

-- Memory: Games will load faster and move through levels more efficiently with better and bigger data storage
+- Storage: Games will load faster and move through levels more efficiently with bigger and better data storage

 Dell Inspiron 5675 – Ryzen 3 with RX560 Graphics